 Should You Skip Breakfast on Keto?

-Here’s the thing: it’s optional.
-You don’t have to fast to succeed on keto.
+It's optional.
+You don't have to fast to succeed on keto.
 If skipping meals helps you eat less or feel better, go for it.
 If not, enjoy your breakfast without guilt.
+(Curious how the two fit together?
+Read our guide to keto and intermittent fasting.)

 Frequently Asked Questions